jallanxjallan/onemanairforce/adaptation/scenes/cameron_gets_praise.md

 net."
 Syd then turns away and takes a metal flask from his desk drawer.
 There is a slight tremor in his hand as he pours a splash from the flask into his coffee, replaces the flask in his desk, and goes back to work.

+Sabam storms out of his office, slams a copy of the paper in front of Syd.
+He points to the headline: **Ladyboy Molested By Sex-Crazed**
+**Gang**, and shouts: “This is a family newspaper!”

+Sabam then turns to Cameron, now calm and composed, and says that Muharto was delighted with the article about Freeberg and RI-002.
+Cameron thanks Sabam for the praise, and says that he would like to do more research into the story as a basis for a grad-school paper when he returns home.
+Sabam agrees it would be an interesting and challenging research topic, and wishes him luck.
+As he returns to his office, Sabam turns back to Cameron and says: “On your own time, course.
+And don’t involve The Jakarta Post.
+You don’t have a research permit so keep it quiet.”

+After Sabam returns to his office, Syd tells Cameron that Sabam is right.
+The government does not like journalists or academics reexamining the past.
+If the fate of Bob Freeberg remains a mystery, they must think it is for good reason, perhaps to avoid questions about what might have happened to the gold.